jstagge/jwrpm_editorial_2023/README.md

 ## Citation
 Please use the following citation for all references to the code or data:

+## Reproducible Results Statement
+The code used to generate Fig. 1 is available in a Github repository (https://github.com/jstagge/wrpm_reproduc).
+Kyungmin Sung (OSU) downloaded and ran the code and succesfully reproduced the results presented.

 ## To run on a personal computer